cdegut/Mikroskop/hardware/raspberryPi/RaspberryPi_config.md

-# Raspbery pi config
+# Raspberry pi config

-These are specific configurations needed for the Raspbery Pi to work well with the microscope.
+These are specific configurations needed for the Raspberry Pi to work well with the microscope.

 all these change need to be made in